-- Known or suspected biliary duct obstruction; or sphincter of Oddi disease or dysfunction.
+- With known or suspected biliary duct obstruction; or sphincter of Oddi disease or dysfunction.
 These patients are at increased risk for sphincter of Oddi spasm [see WARNINGS AND PRECAUTIONS].

-- Alcoholism, alcohol abuse or alcohol addiction, or in patients who drink more than 3 alcoholic beverages per day.
+- With alcoholism, alcohol abuse or alcohol addiction, or in patients who drink more than 3 alcoholic beverages per day.
 These patients are at increased risk for acute pancreatitis [see WARNINGS AND PRECAUTIONS].

-- A history of pancreatitis; or structural diseases of the pancreas, including known or suspected pancreatic duct obstruction.
+- With a history of pancreatitis; or structural diseases of the pancreas, including known or suspected pancreatic duct obstruction.
 These patients are at increased risk for acute pancreatitis [see WARNINGS AND PRECAUTIONS].

-- Severe hepatic impairment (Child-Pugh Class C).
-These patients are at risk for significantly increased plasma concentrations of eluxadoline [see Use in Specific Populations]
+- With severe hepatic impairment (Child-Pugh Class C).
+These patients are at risk for significantly increased plasma concentrations of eluxadoline [see Use In Specific Populations]

 Mechanism Of Action